 Our two-stroke self-sustainer system is trend-setting.
 We have consequently advanced the well-known and almost 30 year old self-sustainer concept, and completely re-engineered the propulsion system.
 The second propulsion system besides our very successful electric self-launcher Antares 20E had to meet the following requirements:

-- high climb rates, also at altitude
+- high climb rates, also at high altitudes

 - a reliable engine start in the air

-- marked improvements in reliability
+- noticeable improvements in terms of reliability

-- very low levels of vibration
+- a very low vibration level

 - a high level of comfort